robotix/2020.robotix.in/_events/conquest.markdown

 The bot has to recognize the various resources present (ie. food and wood) on the map.
 The arena also contains rivers which are to be treated as obstacles.
-The bot has to then go to the resource is present and blink an LED once to collect that resource and then return to town center to deliver the resource collected and blink an LED there too.
+The bot has to then go to a resource and blink an LED once to collect that resource and then return to town center to deliver the resource collected and blink an LED there too.